1867: THE LAW DEPARTMENT OPENS ITS DOORS

 2004: NEGOTIATION & DISPUTE RESOLUTION (NDR) PROGRAM INTRODUCED

-Believing that lawyers must be versed in negotiation, problem-solving, collaboration, and creative dispute resolution to practice successfully, the Law School launches this innovative Negotiation & Dispute Resolution (NDR) Program.
+The School of Law aunches this innovative Negotiation & Dispute Resolution (NDR) Program, preparing lawyers who are well-versed in negotiation, problem-solving, collaboration, and creative dispute resolution.
 It eventually includes a required first-year course in Negotiation, numerous upper-level classes, and a Master of Laws (LLM) with a concentration in NDR.

 2006: HARRIS INSTITUTE BESTOWS FIRST WORLD PEACE THROUGH LAW AWARD